metalheadshubham/SUTRA/README.md

   └──▶ Large Model ──▶ Final Answer
 ```

 Each model loads into RAM, runs, then unloads before the next loads.
-Works on 8GB RAM.
+Designed for 8GB RAM.

 ---